Nicolasedit/wireless-exam/quiz.md

 8. AP receives DATA(A)
 9. AP sends an ACK to A

+**Consider two STA, A and B, that belong to a WLAN managed by an AP.
+RTS/CTS are ENABLED.
+A and B wake up at the same time to send a data frame, creating thus a collision.
+Put in the right sequence the frames and events that could occur in time.**
+1. A sends a RTS
+2. B sends a RTS
+3. RTS sent by A collides with RTS sent by B
+4. A waits 10ms and tries to retransmit the RTS
+5. B waits 20ms and tries to retransmit the RTS
+6. AP receives the RTS from A and sends a CTS(A)
+7. A and B receive the CTS(AP)
+8. A sends a DATA frame while B defers its transmission
+9. AP sends an ACK to A

+**Why in a WLAN it is not sufficient to use the CSMA-CD protocol used in Ethernet?**

+- [x] It will be impossible to detect an eventual collision by the transmitter because the transmitted signal power would be much stronger than the received signal power.
+- [x] The WLAN transmitter can either transmit or receive, making it impossible to detect collisions when they occur.
+- [ ] CSMA-CD requires a bidirectional channel to work.
+In WLAN there is only one single shared channel.
+- [ ] CSMA-CD requires an additional channel to signal collisions.
+- [ ] None of the other options

+**Which of the following are effective defenses against deauthentication attacks in WiFi networks?**
+- [ ] Disabling encryption to improve performance.
+- [x] Honour only de-authentication requests that have the same physical layer properties of other messages sent by such a STA.
+- [x] Honour de-authentication requests only from STAs that remain idle for the next 15 seconds.
+- [x] Ignoring de-authentication frames entirely.
+- [ ] None of the other options.

 ## WPAN / Bluetooth

 **How does Bluetooth Classic handle privacy concerns compared to Bluetooth LE?**